Hybrid work best practices

 by Sagi Smolarski & Yael Rabinovitz, AgileSparks, with guest writer Yael Goldberg Katz from AT&T

-As a side effect of the COVID epidemic, people and organizations have discovered a working from home can be both productive and more pleasant, especially considering the time wasted on commuting to work and back.
+As a side effect of the COVID epidemic, people and organizations have discovered working from home can be both productive and more pleasant, especially considering the time wasted on commuting to work and back.

 Workers are now challenging the need to drive to work.
-At the end of a day in the office, on the way back home, they hit the traffic jam, they ask themselves: “was it really worth it?”… What is your answer to this question?
+At the end of a day in the office, on the way back home, they hit a traffic jam, they ask themselves: “was it really worth it?”… What is your answer to this question?

 You probably realize that some office days are beneficial, or maybe mandated by the company, but how will you make it worthwhile for your employees to come to work?

 With remote work, it has become harder to keep employees engaged in the organization, as evidenced by an industry-wide rise in employee churn.
 One underlying reason for this challenge is the breakdown of the social fabric at the workplace.
 Now you have a chance to rebuild and reinforce that fabric in the office.

 Here are some tips to help you make office days worthwhile for the organization, the team, and the individual

 Synchronize.
 Get the whole team in.
 Do your best to get the full team, and its immediate stakeholders in the office on the same days (i.e. whole group, including PO, Architect, and TA…).
 Those office days are not nearly as useful if some of the team members decide to stay home, so ideally, shoot for 100% attendance.
 Of course, once people realize there is value in coming to the office, there will be less need to cajole and convince.

 Make future presence visible.
 Create an invite for office days for all team members.
 Do this way ahead of time.
 That way, others in the organization can see when someone is scheduled to be in the office and schedule their meetings accordingly.
 In addition, this creates more of a commitment and expectation for people to come to the office on these days.